FalakR/stat130chat130-wiki/01-Data-Summarization.md

 df.dropna().iloc[0:5, :].index  # is actually (0, 1, 2, 3, 6) instead of "indexes" (0, 1, 2, 3, 4) corresponding to "0:5"
 ```

-## Logical Conditionals and Boolean Selection/Subsetting (and Indexing V2)
+## Logical Conditionals and Boolean Selection/Subsetting and `.loc` indexing V2

 > **LEC New Topics**
 >